Eine Hand greift in eine hölzerne Schachtel mit Mikado-Stäbchen in verschiedenen Farben auf grauem Stoffuntergrund.

 Introduction: Mikado – The timeless game of skill

-Discover the fascinating world of Mikado , one of the oldest and most popular games of skill in the world.
-Originating in Asia, Mikado has captivated people of all ages over the centuries and is now an integral part of gaming culture in many countries.
+Discover the fascinating world of Mikado, one of the oldest and most popular dexterity games worldwide.
+Originally from Asia, Mikado has captivated people of all ages for centuries and is now an integral part of the gaming culture in many countries.

-The game consists of a bundle of fine wooden sticks that are dropped from a certain height onto a flat surface.
+The game consists of a bundle of thin wooden sticks that are dropped from a certain height onto a flat surface.
 The sticks scatter randomly on top of each other.
-Your task is to carefully pick up one stick at a time without disturbing the others.
-Each stick has a specific point value, depending on its marking and color, requiring both skill and tactical thinking.
+Your task is to carefully pick up one stick at a time without moving the others.
+Each stick has a specific point value, depending on its marking and color, which requires both skill and tactical thinking.

-The appeal of Mikado lies in its simple concept combined with the challenge of maintaining steady hands and strong concentration.
+The appeal of Mikado lies in its simple gameplay combined with the challenge of maintaining steady hands and good concentration.
 This makes it a perfect game for families, groups of friends, and school classes.

-Mikado is also highly valued in educational contexts because of its ability to promote fine motor skills and strategic thinking .
+Furthermore, Mikado is highly valued in educational contexts because of its ability to promote fine motor skills and strategic thinking.

 What is Mikado?

-Mikado is an addictive game of skill that involves a set of special sticks.
-These sticks, typically made of wood, are between 17 and 20 centimeters long and are colorfully marked, assigning each one a specific point value.
-Your task is to remove the sticks one at a time from the pile without disturbing any others.
+mikado is a captivating game of skill consisting of a set of special sticks.
+These sticks, typically made of wood, are between 17 and 20 centimeters long and color-coded, each assigning a specific point value.
+Your task is to remove the sticks one by one from the pile without moving any others.
 This seemingly simple action requires a high degree of precision and steady hands.

 Origin of the game